springrain/zorm/README.md

 //---------------------------------//

-//To implement the interface of CustomDriverValueConver,extend the custom type, such as text type of dm database, the mapped type is dm.DmClob type , cannot use string type to receive directly. type CustomDMText struct{}
+//To implement the interface of ICustomDriverValueConver,extend the custom type, such as text type of dm database, the mapped type is dm.DmClob type , cannot use string type to receive directly. type CustomDMText struct{}
 //GetDriverValue according to the database column type and entity class field type, return driver.Value Instance.
 If the return value is nil, no type replacement is performed and the default method is used. func (dmtext CustomDMText) GetDriverValue(ctx context.Context, columnType *sql.ColumnType, structFieldType *reflect.Type, finder *zorm.Finder) (driver.Value, error) {